the Baltics, fairytale old town, family friendly, couch surfing, Eastern Europe

 26.09.2012 - 30.09.2012

-Tallinn Estonia is located eighty-three km south of Helsinki.
+Tallinn, the capital city of Estonia is located eighty-three km south of Helsinki.
 We took the Tallink Line Ferry for thirty nine euros each on Sept 26.

 I LOVE ESTONIA!!